Techniques to Alleviate Anxiety Right Now from Lockdown

 These 11 things can help you in the moment of experiencing anxiety.

-1. Get OFF SOCIAL MEDIA!
+1. Get OFF SOCIAL MEDIA RIGHT NOW!

 Whenever I feel anxiety coming on, it’s almost always preceded by some time spent scrolling facebook and coming across a particularly distressing article or post.